RobTheThief/battleships-ci-3/README.md

 - #### First Time Visitor Goals

-  1. As a First Time Visitor, .....
+  1. As a First Time Visitor, I want to understand clearly the game mechanics.
      1. Solution
      2. Solution
      3. Solution
-  2. As a First Time Visitor, ....
+  2. As a First Time Visitor, I want to understand the game controls.
      1. Solution
      2. Solution
      3. Solution
-  3. As a First Time Visitor, I want to be able.....
+  3. As a First Time Visitor, I want to be able keep track of score.
      1. Solution
      2. Solution
      3. Solution

 - #### Returning Visitor Goals

-  1. As a Returning Visitor, I want to find ....
+  1. As a Returning Visitor, see my previous scores and play again.
      1. Solution
      2. Solution
      3. Solution
   2. As a Returning Visitor, I want to ....
-      1. Solution
-     2. Solution
-     3. Solution
-  3. As a Returning Visitor, I want to ....
-     1. Solution
-     2. Solution
-     3. Solution

 ### Known Bugs

 #### Solved Bugs

-- Having split the code up into modules the run_game function needed to me accessible in helpers but imorting run into helpers caused a circular import error.
+- Having split the code up into modules the run_game function needed to me accessible in helpers but importing run into helpers caused a circular import error.
-    - I was able to export the function by using a function that takes in a function as a parameter and saves it to a dictionary in the global scope of the helpers module.
+    - I was able to export the function by creating a function that takes in a function as a parameter and saves it to a dictionary in the global scope of the helpers module.

 #### Remaining Bugs